sumitgiri87/Cybersecurity/forensic-investigation-report/README.md

 - **README.md** – This file, providing an overview of the project.
 - **Final Report (PDF)** – The complete forensic investigation report detailing methodology, findings, and recommendations.
 - **Screenshots** – A collection of screenshots documenting key findings and the investigative process.
-- **Artifacts** – A subfolder containing key forensic artifacts related to the case, including disk images, memory dumps, and other critical data.
-This folder also includes an MD5 hash list for verifying the integrity of each file.
-- **Autopsy** – A subfolder containing analysis and results from the Autopsy tool, including detailed case data and timelines.